For specific information regarding commitment requirements and service dates, please visit our Volunteer Services & Dates page, linked here.

 Volunteers are responsible for costs associated with obtaining their visas (transportation to and from consulates, doctor’s appointments, Criminal Background Checks, etc.), international transportation to Santiago on stipulated arrival dates, and bringing sufficient funds for their own personal needs (travel, leisure, etc.) during their service.

 Historically, we have had placements all over Chile – from Arica to Punta Arenas.
-Every year, we have different schools that apply for a volunteer, so availability varies.
+Every year, different schools are designated by the Ministry of Education as beneficiaries of this initiative, so availability varies.
 On the application, volunteers are asked to rank their placement preferences relating to geography and population density.
 These preferences will be considered when assigning the volunteer if they are indeed accepted into the program.

 It is not likely that volunteers are placed in specific cities that they request in their application.
 Every year, we get many requests for cities such as Santiago, Valparaíso, Viña del Mar, La Serena, and other such “tourist-friendly” areas.
 However, we have very limited placements in these areas compared to the amount of volunteers that request them.